Wimbledon College

-Wimbledon College is a government-maintained, voluntary-aided, Jesuit Roman Catholic secondary school and sixth form for boys aged 11 to 19 in Wimbledon, London.
+Wimbledon College is a government-maintained, voluntary-aided, Jesuit Catholic secondary school and sixth form for boys aged 11 to 19 in Wimbledon, London.

 The college was founded in 1892 "for improvement in living and learning for the greater glory of God and the common good."
 It is affiliated with the Sacred Heart Church and Donhead Preparatory School, its former feeder preparatory school.
 It is also affiliated with the Ursuline High School, the college's sister school, who have worked in partnership since 1986.

 History

 Early beginnings

 The school was founded on 18 January 1892, initially at the site of No. 3 Cranbrook Road.
 On its first day, only one student, Thomas Lloyd, was in attendance; his brother William had fallen ill.
 After the first academic year, six more students joined the Lloyd brothers.
 During this period the school moved twice, first to a property on Darlaston Road and then to a building adjoining the All England Lawn Tennis Courts.
 Finally, in 1893. the college acquired the former site of Wimbledon School on Edge Hill, aided by the financial backing of Edith Arendrup.
 Lessons began at this site on 26 June 1893; the college has not moved since.

 In September 1898, the Wimbledon College Army Department was established, which trained young men for entrance into the Royal Military Academies at Sandhurst and Woolwich.

 During the First World War, the college lost 129 former pupils, including Maurice Dease and Gerald Robert O'Sullivan, both of whom received the Victoria Cross.
 On 18 February 1922, the war memorial at the rear of the chapel and the memorial stained glass window at the front, behind the altar, were unveiled.

-In 1921, John Manning, the prefect of studies, which was then the formal title for the college's head master, introduced the house system with three houses (Fisher, More, and Campion), leading to an expansion of extracurricular activities.
+In 1921, John Manning, the prefect of studies, which was then the formal title for Wimbledon College's head master, introduced the house system with three houses (Fisher, More, and Campion), leading to an expansion of extracurricular activities.
 This was complemented with the development of a senior prefect system, with six boys managing the day-to-day discipline of the school.
 In 1929, eight acres of field beside Coombe Lane, in Raynes Park, was bought as a venue for the college's sporting activities; it has been in use for these purposes ever since.

 In 1933, due to the growing number of pupils, the decision was made to buy Donhead Lodge, across the road from the college on Edge Hill, and establish a preparatory school there.
 The seventy-two pupils from Lower Preparatory, Preparatory, and Elements were taken from the college and settled at the newly instituted Wimbledon College Preparatory School (now Donhead).